clovisphere/moringa-school-demo/demo-code/README.md

 locust -f [*.py file] --host=[url]
 ```

-To see all available options type `locust --help`. :heart::sparkles::sunglasses:
+To see all available options type `locust --help`.

 **Taurus**